 So, let’s walk through the IDLE process and investigate how to create your mindset for how you deal with catalogs that come into your house.

 Step 1: Identify

-First, we need to identify what item of clutter we want to change your mindset for.
+First, we need to identify what item of clutter we want to change our mindset for.
 This week, we are talking about catalogs.

 Step 2: Decide

-Next, we need to actually make the decision of what we are going to do in our home the next time we see a catalog.
+Next, we need to actually decide on what we are going to do in our home the next time we see a catalog.

 So, let’s really talk about how often you look at the catalogs you have right now in your home.

 The first is my Mary Kay catalog that I keep in the cabinet above where my phone used to be in the kitchen.

 And the second location is where I store a handful of my favorite catalogs.
 Since I also now am a representative for the company, I keep these in my bedroom office so that I can reference them frequently.